Position

 What is the job outlook for a Surveillance Investigator?

-The job outlook for Surveillance Investigators is promising.
-The Bureau of Labor Statistics (BLS) reports that there are about 3,800 new job positions each year.
-This trend is expected to continue, with a projected 6.1% increase in job openings from 2022 to 2032.
-This growth suggests a stable and expanding demand for professionals in this field.
+The job outlook for Surveillance Investigators is promising for those entering the field.
+According to the Bureau of Labor Statistics (BLS), an average of 3,800 positions are available annually.
+This trend suggests consistent opportunities for job seekers.
+The BLS also projects a 6.1% increase in job openings from 2022 to 2032.
+This growth indicates a stable and expanding demand for professionals in this role.

 Continue to Salaries for Surveillance Investigator